Learning the Interference Graph of a Wireless Network: Problem Formulation

 \subsection{Inference Problem and Algorithm}

 Our objective is to determine the edge set $\mathcal{E}$ based on passive observations.
-We assume the existence of a central controller that, over a period of time, collects the transmission status of all APs and information on transmission successes (ACKs).
+We assume the existence of a central controller that, over a period of time, collects the transmission statuses of all APs and information on transmission successes (ACKs).
 The collected information during this {\it observation period} is the dataset we use to estimate the interference graph.
 Both enterprise-type WLANs and proposed architectures for 4G systems that involve combinations of macro plus pico-cells have such central controllers.

-In this section and in Section~\ref{sec:main} we consider {\it static channel states}.
-Specifically, we assume that whether or not a pair of APs can sense each other is fixed (deterministic) throughout the period of observation. {For hidden interference, we also assume that the channel between each AP and all clients of other APs is also static.
+In this paper we consider {\it static channel states}.
+Specifically, we assume that whether or not a pair of APs can sense each other is fixed (deterministic) throughout the period of observation. {For hidden interference, we also assume that the channel between each AP and all clients is also static.
 Further, if a transmission failure occurs it must have been caused by a collision with a packet transmitted by one of the other active APs.
-Thus, for now we ignore other factors that contribute to transmission failures such as deep fades.
-In Sec.~\ref{sec.robustInteference}, we relax this assumption and take the randomness of the communication channels into consideration.
-We defer till then the formal definition of the system model with {\it random} channel states.}

 We now outline the basic ideas underlying our algorithms.
 First, consider the direct interference environment, characterized by $\mathcal{E}_D$.
 Note that due to the use of carrier sensing in CSMA/CA, if two APs are within each other's carrier sensing range, they will not transmit simultaneously.
 One can therefore infer that any pair of APs that transmit simultaneously during the observation period must not be able to hear each other.
 In other words, there is no {\it direct} interference between them.
 The algorithm starts with a full set of ${{|\mathcal{V}|}\choose{2}}$ candidate edges.
 Each time a simultaneous transmission is observed, the corresponding edge is removed.
 If the observation period is sufficiently long, all possible co-occurring transmission will be observed and the correct {\it direct} interference edge set $\Ec_D$ will be recovered.